 It is also necessary to get rid of the unnecessary redirects where possible, because each of these contributes to slowing the page down.

-This is just a basic front-end performance checklist that helps us makes sure our websites are ready to fly like spacecrafts.
+This is just a basic front-end performance checklist that helps us make sure our websites are ready to fly like spacecrafts.
 Depending on the particular website, lots of other things need to be double-checked, too.
-Contact our team to get a fast website created or check your existing one!
+Contact our website development services company to get a fast website created or check your existing one!